 Devader wears its love for ‘90s twin-stick shooters on its sleeve while injecting its own unique brand of flavor into the genre with crazy bosses and powerful weapons.

-In it, you play as the last hope for an ancient civilization facing extinction at the hands of a deadly alien species known as the Krin.
+In it, you play as the final hope for an ancient civilization facing extinction at the hands of a lethal alien species known as the Krin.

 Gameplay has you taking to the battlefield inside a versatile mech with strategic weapons and tailored upgrades that allow you to hone in on a particular playstyle.